Last updated: 7 March 2026

 Incorrect ILR fields.
 A common error is leaving the Prior Learning Hours field blank or entering zero when RPL has been applied, because the person completing the ILR return is not aware that an RPL assessment has taken place.
 This creates a mismatch between the programme plan (which reflects an adjusted duration) and the ILR (which suggests no prior learning was recognised).
 Providers need clear internal handoff processes between the team conducting RPL assessments and the team completing ILR returns.

-Failing to adjust the commitment statement.
-The commitment statement must reflect the adjusted planned end date and OTJ hours requirement.
-Using a template commitment statement that shows the standard duration, without updating it to reflect RPL, means the learner and employer have signed a document that does not accurately describe the programme.
+Failing to adjust the training plan.
+The training plan must reflect the adjusted content, planned end date, off-the-job hours and price.
+Using a template that still shows the unadjusted programme means the agreed record does not describe the actual apprenticeship.

 Frequently asked questions

-Can RPL reduce a programme below 12 months?
+Can RPL reduce a programme below eight months?

 How does RPL affect the OTJ hours requirement?